 So let’s start with the bad news, which is that there is no native way to change the default keyboard shortcuts in Windows.
-Nope, after all these years, Microsoft still isn’t willing to offer that simple bit of flexibility, presumably for fear that you’ll want to use its shortcuts to access non-Microsoft apps … which is probably the case.
+After all these years, Microsoft still isn’t willing to offer that simple bit of flexibility, presumably for fear that you’ll want to use its shortcuts to access non-Microsoft apps … which is probably the case.

 Instead, you’re going to have to create scripts for every shortcut key that you want to replace.
 Don’t worry, this process is actually made pretty easy thanks to a great tool called AutoHotkey.
-This is a script creator tool that can be used for all kinds of creative purposes, but today we’ll be looking specifically at how you can use it to change the default Windows shortcuts.
+This is a script creator tool that can be used for all kinds of creative purposes, but today we are looking specifically at how you can use it to change the default Windows shortcuts.

 First, download AutoHotKey.

-Next, we’ll familiarize you with the basics of the Auto Hotkey syntax you need to know to change Windows shortcuts.
+Next, we familiarize you with the basics of the Auto Hotkey syntax you need to know to change Windows shortcuts.
 Most Windows shortcuts use some combination of the below buttons, so this should be enough to get you started.

 |Up, Down, Left, Right||Arrow Keys/Directions|